Fishing Charter in Seward, Alaska

 Who Books These Charters

 Pretty much everyone, honestly.
 Families bring kids, couples book half day trips, groups of friends reserve private charters for special events or reunions.
 Anglers with decades of experience fish alongside complete beginners, and somehow it all works out.
 The crew adjusts based on who’s on board.
-If you’ve got young kids, they’ll make sure the little ones get their shots at catching something.
-If you’re a seasoned fisherman looking to fill a cooler, they’ll put you on the fish.

 Private charters work well for groups who want the boat to themselves.
 Birthday celebrations, bachelor parties, corporate outings, whatever.
 Having the whole vessel means the crew can focus entirely on your group, and you can set the pace for the day.